vdsm/virtual-dsm/readme.md

 ## Acknowledgments

-Code is based on an [article](https://jxcn.org/2022/04/vdsm-first-try/) by JXCN.
+Partly based on an [article](https://jxcn.org/2022/04/vdsm-first-try/) by JXCN.